xenondevs/Docs/docs/invui2/inventory.md

 ![](assets/img/inventory/background.gif){width=500}

-!!! warning "Item dragging does not work on slots with a background item"
+!!! warning "Item dragging does not work on slots with a background item."

 ### Obscured slots